-- → Keep out of the device's danger zone. - → When working on the device, switch off the line voltage and ensure that it cannot be switched back on. - → Wait until the device comes to a stop. - → Install the externally wired thermal overload protector in the control circuit so that following a malfunction the motor does not switch on again automatically after cooling off.
+- → Keep out of the device's danger zone.

+- → When working on the device, switch off the line voltage and ensure that it cannot be switched back on.

+- → Wait until the device comes to a stop.

 If the device is not operated for a lengthy period in installed condition in a dry environment, it is to be started up and operated at full speed for one hour at least every four months.
 If the device is not operated for a lengthy period in installed condition in a damp environment (e.g. outdoors), it is to be started up and operated at full speed for at least two hours once a month to move the bearings and allow any condensate that may have ingressed to evaporate.